 On 12th January the Queen Mary II, the largest cruise liner ever built, sets sail from Southampton on its maiden voyage, bound for Fort Lauderdale, Florida.

-Harold Shipman, Britain's most prolific serial murderer, hangs himself in Wakefield prison.
+Harold Shipman, Britain's most prolific serial murderer, hangs himself in Wakefield prison on 13th January.

 Fanny Blankers-Koen, winner of four gold medals at the 1948 Olympics, dies in Amsterdam on 25th January.